 Once a case is verified, the next step is to act.

-Proper brand protection tools keep the evidence and templates so teams can respond quickly and consistently.
+Proper brand protection tools keep evidence and templates so teams can respond quickly and consistently.

 If abuse had been just one bad listing, there wouldn’t be any investigations.
 However, when it is a structured network, investigations are triggered.
 As a consequence, these might encompass:

-According to OECD and EUIPO, counterfeit trade usually goes through “transit economies” where monitoring is less stringent, thus making cross-border investigations indispensable.
+According to the OECD and EUIPO, counterfeit trade often passes through “transit economies” where monitoring is less stringent, making cross-border investigations indispensable.

 Brand protection work has different layers in an organization:

-A-CAPP resources emphasise that well-developed programs bring together research, education, and outreach to facilitate the exchange of lessons between these groups.
+A-CAPP resources emphasize that well-developed programs bring together research, education, and outreach to facilitate the exchange of lessons between these groups.

 Counterfeits are unauthorized reproductions of products bearing your trademarks that are usually of inferior quality or even dangerous.
-These fakes can be found both in street markets and online platforms, thus leading to the confusion of customers and direct loss of sales.
+These fakes can be found both in street markets and on online platforms, leading to customer confusion and direct loss of sales.

-Gray market goods are authentic products, but they are sold from unapproved sources.
+Gray market goods are authentic products sold from unapproved sources.
 This can confuse warranty rules and pricing, which is a subtle but serious form of brand abuse.

-The use of domains that resemble or reconstruct the brand name with the intention to confuse users or take advantage of their trust is called cybersquatting.
+The use of domains that resemble or reconstruct the brand name with the intention of confusing users or taking advantage of their trust is called cybersquatting.
 These sites may redirect to competitors, have malware that can harm your device, or be fake checkout pages.

 Attackers create fake social media accounts using brand logos and names:

 These are email, SMS, or voice scams that depict the brand to gain the victim’s trust.
-According to the FTC, data on fraud losses amounting to 12.5 billion USD shows how common this is, with investment and impostor scams being among the most harmful.
+According to the FTC, data on fraud losses totaling 12.5 billion USD show how common this is, with investment and impostor scams among the most harmful.

-Apps that look like they are official but steal user credentials, show malicious ads, or mislead customers are termed as rogue mobile apps.
+Apps that appear official but steal user credentials, show malicious ads, or mislead customers are called rogue mobile apps.

 Sites that mimic the brand’s appearance and either sell counterfeit products or just steal payment information.
 These sites usually rank in search results for discount-related keywords or appear in paid ads.